Gesraha101/SkillPlus/README.md

 # SkillPlus

-SkillPlus is a freelance platform where freelancers offer their knowledge to others based on bidding via online sessions
+SkillPlus is a freelance platform where freelancers offer their knowledge to others or offer their needs based via online sessions